numbas/editor-docs/source/write-question.rst

     What is 3*5?

 And set the correct answer to ``15``.
 When you :guilabel:`Test Run` the question, you should be immediately offended by the unattractiveness of the rendering of the multiplication **3*5**.
 Mathematical notation is distinct from normal text and needs to be treated separately.
-For this reason, Numbas uses :ref:`LaTeX` to mark up mathematical notation.
+For this reason, Numbas uses *LaTeX* to mark up mathematical notation.

 .. note::